So, we get asked pretty frequently, you know, what’s the difference between normal wear and tear and what’s a resident charge.

 So, you know, in my opinion, not necessarily something that you could expect, you know, when a house turns over.

-So, that was a tenant charge as well.
+So, that was a resident charge as well.

 if you can tell from these pictures or not, but there was an attempt to clean.